Pricing

-Ahrefs Content Explorer finds thousands of pages that mention your brand — but as of 2026, the real value of those unlinked mentions has shifted well beyond traditional backlink reclamation.
+Ahrefs Content Explorer finds thousands of pages that mention your brand, but as of 2026, the real value of those unlinked mentions has shifted well beyond traditional backlink reclamation.
 Unlinked brand mentions now influence how AI search engines like ChatGPT, Perplexity, and Google’s AI Overviews decide which brands to recommend.
-Knowing how to surface them in Ahrefs — and what to do once you find them — gives you a compounding advantage across both traditional and AI-powered search.
+This guide covers using Ahrefs to find unlinked mentions, the standard Ahrefs unlinked mentions workflow most teams skip, and how unlinked mentions Ahrefs surfaces translate into AI citation lift.
+Knowing how to surface them, and what to do once you find them, gives you a compounding advantage across both traditional and AI-powered search.

 This article walks you through the exact process: how to find unlinked brand mentions in Ahrefs, how to filter and prioritize them for maximum impact, and how to decide whether a mention is worth converting into a backlink or more valuable as an AI visibility signal on its own.